yum install pcp-zeroconf

 Installation

-• pcp-zeroconf is intended to simplify the installation and configuration of the most commonly needed PCP features in customer support environments, where we need comprehensive long term logging of system level performance data with minimal overheads.
+- pcp-zeroconf is intended to simplify the installation and configuration of the most commonly needed PCP features in customer support environments, where we need comprehensive long term logging of system level performance data with minimal overheads.
 The pcp-zeroconf RPM package installs a minimal set of dependencies for the server side data collection and does not include client tools.
-The package is part of PCP from version 3.11.10 onwards, and is also included in RHEL 7.4 and later, as well as RHEL 8.
-There is currently no official RHEL6 package.
+The package is part of PCP from version 3.11.10 onwards, and is also included in the normal repos of RHEL 7.4 and later, as well as RHEL 8, 9 and 10.
+There was no official RHEL6 package.

 # yum install pcp-zeroconf